Upanishadic Hinduism: Quest for Ultimate Knowledge

 A necessary step in this spiritual journey is the realization that desire [especially for the things and activities of this world] must be eradicated.
 The highest spiritual path consists then of renunciation of the world followed by a lifetime of meditation designed to confirm the insight that “I am Brahman.”
 [If this sounds strange consider the typical vows of “poverty, chastity, and obedience” of priests and nuns and monks.
 All designed to turn one’s back on this world and focus—in different ways—on a more real spiritual world.]

 Ramanuja’s Vishishta Adviata Vedanta – For Ramanuja the divine is personal, and different things are real, although they are still attributes of Brahman.
 Brahman is the sole reality but with different aspects or qualities.
 Ramanuja thus accepts a personal god—a god with personality and qualities—and rejects Brahman as “undifferentiated consciousness, contending that if this were true, any knowledge of Brahman would be impossible, since all knowledge depends on a differentiated “object.”
-[He is presupposing that knowledge is subjects knowing objects, and that knowledge of oneself—like being able to see your own eye without a mirror—is impossible.]
-The love of god entails a subject knowing and loving an object.
+[He is presupposing that knowledge consists of subjects knowing objects and that knowledge of oneself—like being able to see your own eye without a mirror—is impossible.]
+The love of God entails a subject knowing and loving an object.
 Ramanuja wants to taste sugar not be sugar.
 [I suppose the theologians who wrote this centuries ago didn’t realize that sugar is bad for you!]

 And the physical world is real for Ramanuja.
-It was created from divine love, and is the transformation of Brahman, similar to the way that milk transforms into cheese.
-In this view the world is not something to be overcome but something to be appreciated as the product of Brahman’s creativity.
+It was created from divine love and is the transformation of Brahman, similar to the way that milk transforms into cheese.
+In this view, the world is not something to be overcome but something to be appreciated as the product of Brahman’s creativity.
 Maya refers not to illusion, but to this creative process.
-Thus the world is god’s body.
+Thus the world is God’s body.
 [Here we find echoes of pantheists like Spinoza.]
 The world is an attribute of the eternal god analogously to how the body is an attribute of the soul.
-The soul is also part of god; it is both different and not different from god.
+The soul is also part of God; it is both different and not different from god.
 [This “paradoxical logic” can be hard for Westerners.
 But the idea is that truth is often found in paradox.]
 The soul separates from Brahman at creation and returns to Brahman at dissolution.
 Yet the soul is still somehow both separate and eternal.
 [This probably sounds more familiar to those raised in Western monotheistic religions.]

 The path to freedom for Ramanuja consists of action “that avoids both the attachment to the results of action and the abandonment of action.”
 [Do your homework and the results will take care of themselves.]
 We will be more effective if we are not overly concerned with the results of our actions.
-After all the world is lila, or god’s play, and we are actors not the playwright.
+After all, the world is Lila, or god’s play, and we are actors, not the playwright.
 There is so much beauty in the world that if we do our duty we will be fulfilled.
-We need not renounce the world, but revel in it.
+We need not renounce the world but revel in it.
 As for worshipping various manifestations of the gods, Ramanuja believes this helps most people as it appeals to their emotions.
 [Think of veneration of saints in Roman Catholicism.]
 The goal of these devotional acts is a feeling of the presence of gods, not oneness with a god.
-Finally the book notes that for the majority of Hindus “devotional practices in temples and home shrines dominate the Hindu tradition.
+Finally, the book notes that for the majority of Hindus “devotional practices in temples and home shrines dominate the Hindu tradition.
 [Something similar could be said about almost all religious traditions, they emphasize the emotional and devotional rather than the abstract and intellectual.]

 Critical Discussion – Vedanta philosophy is highly textual—reliant on ancient scriptures—which most contemporary philosophers reject as a source of truth.
 It also makes transcendental claims, which is also problematic in modern western philosophy.
 Vedanta philosophy also has little to say about social and political philosophy or practical morality, concerned as it is with esoteric metaphysical concerns.
 Vedanta is also an elitist philosophy, generally excluding the uneducated.